OneKey-Network/addressability-framework/mvp-spec/prebid-implementation.md

 #### Prebid.js RTD Module

-Prebid.js already offers real-time-data submodules and a PAF sub module will be added.
+Prebid.js already offers real-time-data submodules and a PAF sub-module will be added.
-This module will be responsible for retreiving a seeds from the paf-lib for each auction.
+This module will be responsible for retrieving a seed from the paf-lib for each auction.
-A pulisher will add the module in the configuration along with the domain to retreive the seed.
+A publisher will add the module in the configuration along with the domain to retrieve the seed.
 If desired the publisher can limit the data to specific bidders by including a list under params.

 ```javascript